shixm-cloud/ENVR3002/Lab4.md

 ### Problem 4 Static Stability<sup>*</sup>
   <sup>*</sup> _This is a homework assginment and you need to submit your code on Canvas_

-Data below is observed in the Northeastern Indian Ocean. `z975` is the height of the 975 hPa pressure level, `zsfc` is the surface height of the observation station. `T975` and `Tsfc` are the temperature observed at the 975 hPa level and surface.
+Data below is observed in the Northeastern Indian Ocean. `z975` is the height of the 975 hPa pressure level, `zsfc` is the surface height of the observation station. `T975` and `Tsfc` are the temperature observed at the 975 hPa level and surface, respectively.
 ```
 z975 = [313.07, 313.11, 313.36, 313.72, 314.11, 314.37, 314.44, 314.24, 313.76, 313.18, ...
         312.64, 312.30, 312.15, 312.14, 312.02, 311.87, 311.71, 311.59, 311.29, 310.79, ...